Table of Contents

 Information on Ontario

-Ontario shares borders with the US and the Great Lakes in east-central Canada.
-Ontario, home to Parliament Hill and the National Gallery, hosts Ottawa, Canada’s capital.
+Ontario is located in east-central Canada and shares borders with the US and the Great Lakes.
+It is home to Parliament Hill and the National Gallery and hosts Ottawa, Canada’s capital.
 Renowned as Canada’s leading manufacturing province, Ontario’s largest trading partner is Michigan.
-The province clearly delineates into northern and southern regions, with the majority residing notably in the southern area.
+The province delineates into northern and southern regions, with the majority residing notably in the southern area.

 Ontario Real Estate Market

-Ontario has historically been a hot market for real estate, but has taken a recent downturn.
-In March 2024, there were 15,167 home sales reported through the MLS® Systems of real estate boards in Ontario.
+Ontario has historically been a hot real estate market but has recently taken a downturn.
+In March 2024, 15,167 home sales were reported through the MLS® Systems of real estate boards in Ontario.
 This represents a moderate decrease of 4.4% compared to March 2023.
 Many point to high interest rates and overall economic decline to explain why demand for housing has fallen.

 Using a Home Equity Line of Credit (HELOC)